Mobile Health Apps Today

 It's important to note that there are two significant components to this qualification; 1) The cloud platform itself and 2) How the platform will be used.
 It's not enough for a business associate to be HIPAA certified and/or a Cloud Service Provider to be HIPAA certified.
-These two entities must work together to integrate a HIPAA compliant process for managing patient data.
+These two entities must work together to integrate a HIPAA-compliant process for managing patient data.

-A knowledgeable app developer will be able to guide you through a HIPAA-compliant risk analysis.
-They also will have a deep understanding of the cloud computing environment and the service being offered by the chosen platform provider.
+A knowledgeable app developer can guide you through a HIPAA-compliant risk analysis.
+They will also have a deep understanding of the cloud computing environment and the service offered by the chosen platform provider.

-Further Reading: For more information on HIPPA-compliance and cloud computing platforms, see the HIPPA Journal.
+Further Reading: For more information on HIPAA compliance and cloud computing platforms, see the HIPAA Journal.

-To put it simply, the repercussions for violation of HIPAA regulations are enormous.
+Simply put, the repercussions for violating HIPAA regulations are enormous.
 Beyond the damage done to patient privacy, security, and trust, there are many punishments you could face as a healthcare provider.
-Among those punishments are jail time and large fines, ranging from $10 to a maximum penalty of $1.4 million a year.
+Among those punishments are jail time and hefty fines, ranging from $10 to a maximum penalty of $1.4 million a year.
 The financial penalties are determined by a tier system based on a CE’s knowledge of the infraction.
 The HIPAA Journal lists out each of the four tiers, their qualifications, and the range of fine amounts.

 Additionally, when you or your vendor fails to comply with HIPAA, you risk losing the trust and confidence of your patients.
 They will appreciate the convenience of a mobile healthcare app, but at the same time, they expect their PHI to be treated with the same level of care on mobile apps as it is in the physical world.

 HIPAA in the tech world can be a daunting topic, but it’s well worth your time and effort to work with a development team you can trust.
 If you have any questions or would like to speak to an expert about your healthcare app project, schedule a 30-minute call with a member of our team.
-For more information on HIPAA compliance, you can find a full compliance checklist on the HIPAA Journal webpage, along with a wealth of other resources.
+For more information on HIPAA compliance, you can find a complete compliance checklist on the HIPAA Journal webpage and a wealth of other resources.